Shelby Series 1

-Shelby Series 1 is a high-performance roadster designed by Carroll Shelby and produced by Shelby American.
+Shelby Series 1 is a roadster designed by Carroll Shelby and produced by Shelby American.

 It was powered by Oldsmobile's 4.0-litre L47 Aurora V8 engine.
 Unveiled at the 1997 Los Angeles Auto Show, it was intended to be a modern day reinterpretation of the original Shelby AC Cobra.
-Despite initial claims that the car was entirely built in-house, much of the production run was overseen by General Motors with many of the components used from their parts bin, including the powerplant.
+Despite initial claims that the car was entirely built in-house, much of the production run was overseen by General Motors, with many of the components used from their parts bin, including the powerplant.